BetaHydri/WinSCP_FTP/README.md

 DESCRIPTION
     Function returns True if a a FTP File or Directory exists in a given ftp site and folder

-RELATED LINKS
-    URLs to related sites
-    The first link is opened by Get-Help -Online Get-Files

-REMARKS
-    To see the examples, type: "get-help Test-FTPFile -examples".
-    For more information, type: "get-help Test-FTPFile -detailed".
-    For technical information, type: "get-help Test-FTPFile -full".
-    For online help, type: "get-help Test-FTPFile -online"
 ----------------------------------------------------------------------------------------------------------------------------------------